 Now I use a close-up of the young girl.
 For the first time, we see her face, the way the “sallow light settled on her fair skin” or “her pale blue eyes, damp with tears yet unformed.”

-Again using simple words which are descriptive of the girl character, but also in the context and reinforcement of the mood of the scene.
+Again using simple words which are descriptive of the girls character, but also in the context and reinforcement of the mood of the scene.

 Now… the viewer sees both characters together, giving a juxtaposition of size and age, hints at the relationship between the two.
 One speaks to the other… Etc.